cloudtruth/config-catalyst/README.md

 # Testing
 Test code lives in `src/tests` and uses [click.testing](https://click.palletsprojects.com/en/8.1.x/testing/) as the entrypoint for all commands and processors.
 There are additional unit tests for the api client code, which heavily leverages mocks for the CloudTruth API.
 See examples in `tests.fixures.requests` for more.

+To run unittests, run `pytest` from within your virtualenv.

 Pre-commit is installed in this repo and should be used to verify code organization and formatting.
 To set it up, run `pre-commit install` in your virtualenv

 # Contributing
 Issues, pull requests, and discussions are welcomed.
+Please vote for any issues tagged with [needs votes](https://github.com/cloudtruth/dynamic-importer/issues?q=is%3Aissue+is%3Aopen+label%3A%22needs+votes%22)

-See dynamic_importer.processors and the subclasses within for examples of the current design.
-TL;DR - if you can convert the source into a dict, BaseProcessor._traverse_data should handle most of the heavy lifting.
+See `dynamic_importer.processors` and the subclasses within for examples of the current design.
+TL;DR - if you can convert the source into a dict, `BaseProcessor._traverse_data` should handle most of the heavy lifting.

 # Counter-examples
 Because this has come up internally, this utility is intended to process config data, not application code or even raw IaC code.
 If you want to feed it a full Terraform manifest, you're going to get strange results.
 Pull your common variables into a variables.tf first!